oleg1995petrov/devops-andersen-training/HW 2/README.md

 # Homework 2 overview

 1. Need to create and deploy to virtual machine (hereinafter VM) service is written in [Flask][flask] via Ansible playbook.
-    * The service listens at least on port 80 (443 as an option)
+    * The service listens at least on port 80 (443 as an option).
-    * The service accepts GET & POST methods
+    * The service accepts GET & POST methods.
     * The service should receive `json` object and return strings in the following manner:

         ```bash
         # request
         curl -XPOST -d '{"animal": "cow", "sound": "mooo", "count": 3}' myvm.localhost